techpixel/homebridge-repl/README.md

 ## Note
 Running your repl manually while using this plugin is highly unstable.
- - This plugin cannot detect if the repl has already started running
+ - ~~This plugin cannot detect if the repl has already started running~~
+   - **New in v2.0.1** - Plugin can detect running repls (Unstable, does not work with manual stops)
- - Use only when your repl is finished
+ - Use only when your repl is finished for more stable operation
- - In case you edit or run your repl manually, restart Homebridge to ensure operation.
+ - ~In case you edit or run your repl manually, restart Homebridge to ensure proper operation.~~